 - To prepare, you should have the following documents ready: social security number(s), tax information, and bank records.

-- Applicants must create an FSA ID in order to sign the FAFSA application electronically.
+- Students, FAFSA Parents, and FAFSA Contributors must create an FSA ID which serves as your legal signature and is needed in order to sign the FAFSA application electronically.

 - Student’s who are required to provide parent information are required to have themselves and their parent sign the application for submission.